zhanghb97/zhanghb97.github.io/Index.md

 ## Next Steps

 If you are interested in our project, you can play around with examples in [buddy-mlir](https://github.com/buddy-compiler/buddy-mlir) and [buddy-benchmark](https://github.com/buddy-compiler/buddy-benchmark).
-Then you can see if there are [projects in the list](./Pages/OpenProjects.md) that appeal to you, feel free to contact us via [slack](https://join.slack.com/t/buddycompiler/shared_invite/zt-13y6ibj4j-n6MQ8u9yCUPltCCDhLEmXg) for more details.
+Then you can see if there are [projects in the list](./Pages/OpenProjects.md) that appeal to you; feel free to contact us via [slack](https://join.slack.com/t/buddycompiler/shared_invite/zt-13y6ibj4j-n6MQ8u9yCUPltCCDhLEmXg) for more details.
 We also provide a [contributor guide](./Pages/ContributorGuide.md) for you if you want to contribute your code.